 If you like your coffee served with a side of kitsch nostalgia this is the place for you.

-Sit in a chintzy sofa surrounded by slightly scary dolls, old typewriters, dead boomboxes and basically anything else the owners managed to find at the local tat market!
+The cafe is located in an antique shop so you can, sit in a chintzy sofa surrounded by slightly scary dolls, old typewriters, dead boomboxes and basically anything else the owners managed to find at the local tat market!